Team 20 on How Indigenous Culture and Community Affect Experiences of Dementia

 “A lot of the symptoms, experiences, and disease trajectory are consistent with their worldview, where people enter into this world through an Eastern doorway and travel through the circle of life.
 As they get closer to the end of life, they also get closer to returning through the Eastern doorway, the child door where their birth occurred.
 So a lot of people sort of speak matter-of-factly, “well of course they are returning to that baby stage.”
 If they need more care or if they are acting childish and these sorts of things, that would be expected as they come to that stage.
 Also, the kind of experiences typically called “hallucinations” (that tend to happen at the later stages of dementia) are explained as visions that naturally occur as an Elder gets closer to the portal of death.
 These visions are viewed as gifts.”

 This is not to romanticize the experience, cautions Jacklin, but rather to emphasize how this worldview can (and does) facilitate a family caregiving model and less stigma in the community about what happens in the final stages of dementia.
-With that in mind, Jacklin and Bourassa are focusing on opportunities to develop culturally-grounded, strength-based approaches to dementia diagnosis, care, and health education within these communities.
+With that in mind, Jacklin is focusing on opportunities to develop culturally-grounded, strength-based approaches to dementia diagnosis, care, and health education within these communities.
 This includes supporting dementia care in Primary Health Care (PHC) and Home and Community Care settings for Indigenous people who live in Ontario and Saskatchewan.
 Their plan is to build upon the International Indigenous Dementia Research Network, established by Jacklin in 2009, which led to partnerships with First Nations and Inuit Health of Health Canada.
 Essentially, they will continue building research and community capacity in this area, and use their partnerships to facilitate uptake nationally.

 “So, the way that the team works – as community-based, participatory researchers – is that the community drives the research agenda,” Jacklin explains.